Twin-2/reading-notes/reading-notes.md

 ### React Handling Events

+Event listeners are typed in camel case in JSX

 It is important to "bind" this in callback function so that this is not undefined.
 Use this._____.bind

+### Lists and Keys

+Put the keps in the map() function.

+### Thinking in React

+When building apps in react, start by building a **static** model. then add interactibility later.
+  - Do not use state for the static model, use only props instead

+When building large products, start at the bottom.

+When building small projects, start at the top.